KageDesu/Alpha-ABS/README.md

 See in the documentation file [AlphaABS.pdf](https://github.com/KageDesu/Alpha-ABS/blob/master/Alpha%20ABS%20plugin/Manual/Alpha%20ABS.pdf)

 ###If you like it
-You can [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AEG4RJ3CFR3N6), but it not necessary, because i am interesting in this project and do my best, earn money is not purpose.
+You can [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AEG4RJ3CFR3N6), but it not necessary.
 Your donation is your gratitude for my work.